Competing abortion pill rulings sow broad alarm, confusion

 The growing restrictions could particularly hurt people who don’t have the resources to travel to such places as California and New York to get in-clinic abortions.

 Hernandez recalls her first abortion when she was 21.
 She didn’t want to reveal her pregnancy to anyone; to retain her privacy, she relied on medication to abort her pregnancy.
-Without access to a car, she would not have a convenient option of going to a clinic if she had waited.
+Without access to a car, she would not have had a convenient way to get to a clinic.

 __________